rearc/vscode-custom-user-snippets/snippets/markdown-basic-readme/README.md

 ## Usage

-Using the snippet requires copying the contents of the snippet.nson file and pasting them into either the `markdown.json` snippet configuration file, or the global snippets configuration file in VSCode.
+Using the snippet requires copying the contents of the snippet.json file and pasting them into either the `markdown.json` snippet configuration file, or the global snippets configuration file in VSCode.
 The user snippets configuration files are accessible via VScode `Preferences` under the `Configure User Snippets` option.

 <br/>